 The Space Between Society offers a prize for the best essay presented at the annual conference.
-The deadline for submissions for the 2017 prize was July 1.

 Past prize winners:

 2016: Paula Derdiger, “”Surveying the Space Between in Postwar Berlin: Billy Wilder’s A Foreign Affair.”

 2015: Joseph Elkanah Rosenberg, “Paper Bombs.”